 You need to be:

-- Once you achieve associate status, you can take the MSc Professional Development (Loss Adjusting) to top up your existing CILA qualifications.
+Once you achieve associate status, you can take the MRes Professional Development (Loss Adjusting) to top up your existing CILA qualifications.

 The FCA is the regulatory authority for the financial services industry in the UK.
 Their aim is to protect consumers, ensure the industry remains stable and promote healthy competition between financial services providers.